-Before proceeding with this BSP development guide, note that you can start evaluating the phyCORE-AM65x Development kit right away just by using pre-built images.
-Building the BSP in its entirety will be important to do as you start to adapt the development kit for your own design but it is not neccessary to do in order to get started with the hardware.
-To get started with PHYTEC's pre-built release images, please Create a Bootable SD Card with the release images from Binary Images, then configure the board to boot from SD/MMC with the help of the Boot Configuration how-to guide.
+The section was designed to show you how to boot the phyCORE-AM65x Development Kit with the pre-built demo images.
+Before starting the following steps, please Create a Bootable SD Card with the release images from PHYTEC's Artifactory, then configure the board to boot from SD/MMC with the help of the Boot Configuration how-to guide.
 If needed, you can flash your image to eMMC by following the Flashing Images to eMMC how-to guide.
-From there, head over to the QuickStart to help you power on the hardware and establish a serial connection.

 Building Images from Source

 This section will show you how to configure your development host to build your own BSP images from source and how to start BSP image builds.
 Building BSP images from source is useful if you have made changes to the BSP sources and would like to deploy those changes in an easy and reproducible way.